 - II.
-The Board of School Directors may apply for exceptions, thus allowing millage to be increased above 1.18 mills for increased enrollment, retirement and health care costs and increased special education costs. - III.
+The Board of School Directors has authorized application for exceptions, thus allowing millage to be increased above 1.18 mills for increased enrollment, retirement and health care costs and increased special education costs.
+ALTHOUGH THE BOARD APPLIED FOR EXCEPTIONS, it is NOT RECOMMENDED by the ADMINISTRATION to increase millage above 1.18 mills, nor the Board desire to do so. - III.
 The Board of School Directors may place a referendum on the May ballot which asks the public to vote on a millage increase to maintain current programs, class size and amenities. - IV.
-No expenditures are included in the proposed 2008 2009 Budget, or future proposed budgets, for construction at this time.
+No expenditures are included in the proposed 2008 - 2009 Budget, or future proposed budgets, for construction at this time.

-••• The BRUTAL FACT
+• • • The BRUTAL FACT

-The Board of School Directors MUST pass a BALANCED BUDGET by June 30, 2008.
+The Board of School Directors, by law, MUST pass a BALANCED BUDGET by June 30, 2008.

-• • • • Balancing the Budget (The following recommendation was made to the Board of School Directors:)
+Balancing the Budget

+(The following recommendation was made to the Board of School Directors with the information available in November, 2007:)

-- To "Balance" the 2008 2009 Budget, it is recommended that the Board of School Directors: - Increase millage by the PDE Index 1.18 mills generating A) \$956,905.66 - Use \$406,256 of Fund Balance, maintaining a \$1,000,000 B) Fund Balance (3.083%) - C) Use a combination of decreases in expenditures and increases in revenues equivalent to a net \$2,094,895.40 to balance the proposed preliminary budget.
+To "Balance" the 2008 - 2009 Budget, it is recommended that the Board of School Directors:

+- Increase millage by the PDE Index 1.18 mills generating A) \$956,905.66 - B) Use \$406,256 of Fund Balance, maintaining a \$1,000,000 Fund Balance (3.083%) - Use a combination of decreases in expenditures and increases in revenues equivalent to a net \$2,094,895.40 to balance the proposed preliminary budget.

-The following POSSIBILITIES were presented to the Board for consideration in balancing the 2008-09 Budget.
+The following POSSIBILITIES were presented to the Board and were eliminated from the initial proposed preliminary budget in order to adopt the 2008-09 PRELIMINARY Budget.